OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

-# Extracting the Data
+# Extracting the Data in Mage
 - Connecting to Google Cloud Storage API and converting data to Dataframe

 # Transforming the Data
 Viewing the [Source data](https://github.com/OlaOlagunju/GCP_Mage_Data_Pipeline/blob/main/1.%20Source%20Data/work-order-management-module.csv) seen below, it contains 206,058 Rows and 7 Columns.
-We will use the Mage transformer to first clean the data, then to also create our fact and dimension tables (based on the schema shown earlier).
-The Transformer block in Mage is vital in data transformation tasks such as filtering, aggregating, and cleansing.
-It ensures that data is standardized and prepared for downstream analysis.
+For the sake of understanding each of the steps in the data transformation which is the 'T' in ETL, we will use a jupyter notebook to replicate the transformation we will eventually do in mage.
+Loading the dataset in a dataframe shows the information below:

 ![source_dataset_info](https://github.com/OlaOlagunju/GCP_Mage_Data_Pipeline/blob/main/8.%20Images/source_dataset_info.png)